 Logos and Artwork: Making Your Mark

-For a truly professional look, for corporate branding, a golf Ssciety logo or a yearly golf trip, adding a logo is the way to go.
+For a truly professional look, for corporate branding, a golf society logo or a yearly golf trip, adding a logo is the way to go.
 This requires a digital image file.
-For best results, it is a very great ideia what you understand the difference between file types:
+For best results, it is essential to understand the difference between file types:

 - Vector Files (.ai, .eps, .svg): This is the gold standard for printing.
 Vector files are made of mathematical lines and curves, not pixels.
 This means they can be scaled to any size - from a business card to a billboard - without losing any quality whatsoever.
 If you have a vector version of your logo, use it.
 The print will be perfectly crisp.